-To get the most from your super you need to understand the basics, develop a long term plan and monitor its progress ensuring you adapt your plan as your circumstances change.
+To get the most from your super you should understand the basics, develop a long term plan and monitor its progress, adapting your plan as your circumstances change.

 Understanding risk and return

-One of the challenging things about investing is the higher the returns you aim for, the greater the risk.
-But with the risk comes the potential to grow your super.
+One of the challenging things about investing that history has shown, is the higher the returns you aim for, typically the greater the risk.

 There are some ways to manage the trade-off between risk and return that may be worth considering.